defstudio/pest-plugin-laravel-expectations/docs/expectations/authentication.md

 ### `toBeAuthenticated()`

-Assert that the given User is authenticated
+Assert that the given User is authenticated.

 ```php
 expect($user)->toBeAuthenticated();